Signs and symptoms of pregnancy

 You may feel sick and nauseous, and/or vomit.
 This is commonly known as morning sickness, but it can happen at any time of the day or night.

-Around half of all pregnant women experience nausea and vomiting, and around 3 in 10 women experience nausea without vomiting.
 For most women who have morning sickness, the symptoms start around six weeks after their last period.

 Read more about coping with nausea and morning sickness in pregnancy.